Lemons, Lavender, & Laundry

 Have you ever listened to a song a hundred times, and one day the lyrics just hit you, and you hear the song in a whole new way?
 That happened with this Christmas carol two years ago: “He appeared and the soul felt its worth” … and the soul felt its worth.
 Powerful.
 So, that was the phrase I chose to use for this scroll, however, you do you and choose something that speaks to you… It doesn’t even have to be related to Christmas: a line from a poem, a sentence from your favorite book, a quote, or another song lyric.

-Once you know what you’d like on your scroll, find a font you love and create your cutting file in the program that came with your vinyl cutting machine.
+Once you know what you’d like on your scroll, find a font you love and create your cut file in the program that came with your vinyl cutting machine.

 For reference, I used the Janda Stylish Script font (which you can download here for personal use).
 Remember that you can do cuts on multiple pieces of vinyl, so if your scroll is (for example) 30″ wide, you don’t have to limit yourself to the 12″ sheet of vinyl.
-You can also break up a word if you need it in a larger font, and piece it together once on your scroll.
+You can also break up a word if you need it in a larger font, and piece it together on your scroll.
+(There are also 24″ vinyl cutting boards)

 While your vinyl is being cut, roll your paper at the bottom to create that “scroll look”, and secure it with paper clips in the back, so they are not visible.
 Do this to the top as well so the scroll stays in place once hung.